Fraser-Greenlee/fastpages/_posts/2020-06-25-a-dataset-of-ran-code.md

 Here's some other investigations you could do with this dataset:

 - Further testing on how this helps downstream tasks, try training a language model on just the code & just the Snoop, see which does better on downstream tasks & by how much.
 These downstream tasks could include bug detection, data type prediction, search & description2code generation.
 - Run Snoop on the Django source code with the [English2Django dataset](https://ahcweb01.naist.jp/pseudogen/) comments in the code.
 That way a language model will learn NLP, code & state all at the same time.
-Warning I got a lot of `STATE_UNAVAILABLE` messages when I tried this so be ready to filter a lot of data.
+Note that I got a lot of `STATE_UNAVAILABLE` messages when I tried this so be ready to filter a lot of data.
 - Try applying this method to another programming language, maybe there's a similar tool for Java or Javascript?
 - Try filtering & rearranging the data for new tasks.
 It offers a valuable insight as to what parts of the source code are useful to humans.